opensafely-core/ehrql/DEVELOPERS.md

 ### Making changes to the dataset definition snippets

 These snippets are separate from the tutorial examples in `docs/ehrql-tutorial-examples`.
-There is a separate README in that directory that explains how those tutorial examples work.
+See [below](#ehrql-tutorial-examples) for documentation on how the tutorial examples work.
 We may eventually unify the tutorial examples with the snippet so that all example code is checked in the same way.